Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 Such forces were formulated in the C language, which were rewritten for large speedup in the Fortran language (Ref.
 8).

+We note that the particle-in-cell method uses space meshes for averaged density in nuclear fusion, which is a different area from the molecular dynamics simulation.

 (* CGS system: w_unit= 1.6605d-24 g, e_unit= 4.803d-10 esu, t_unit= 0.01d-12 s,
 a_unit= 1.00d-08 cm, and \epsilon=78 at 27 deg Celsius.)